TV5 (Philippine TV network): Second TV5 era and collaboration with Cignal TV (2020–present)

 On May 20, 2021, TV5 launched its new slogan "Iba sa 5" (which roughly translates to "It's different on 5") along with a new station jingle, station ID, and a revision of the 2010 logo with a darker red scheme.
 On July 1, 2022, the network introduced a new slogan, "Iba'ng Saya peg Sama-Sama" (The Fun is One of a Kind When We're Together), accompanied by another new station jingle and ID.

 On January 31, 2023, Guido R. Zaballero was appointed as the president and CEO of TV5 Network, effective February 1, 2023.
-The appointment followed the retirement of Robert P. Galang, who had been leading Cignal TV and TV5 since 2020.
+The appointment followed the retirement of Robert P. Galang, who had led Cignal TV and TV5 since February 2020.
 Jane J. Basas assumed the role of president and CEO of Cignal TV, while also serving as the president and CEO of MediaQuest, the holding company of TV5 and Cignal TV.

+On April 27, 2026, TV5 updated its 2021 logo to a three-dimensional, metallic, beveled version as part of a "fresh start" for a new programming era.

 Transition to high definition (2023)

 On March 21, 2023, TV5 announced the launch of its main channel in high-definition (HD) feed, presented in a full-screen format, on Cignal TV.
-This development aimed to provide viewers with improved visual quality and an enhanced viewing experience.
 The channel officially launched as TV5 HD on April 1, 2023.

-On April 16, 2023, TV5 began broadcasting in anamorphic 16:9 aspect ratio on free-to-air digital television.
-The change allowed for a widescreen presentation, optimizing the viewing experience for viewers with compatible widescreen televisions.
+On April 16, 2023, TV5 began broadcasting in an anamorphic 16:9 aspect ratio on free-to-air digital television.

 Branding

-Network identity
+Network name changes

-TV5, originally known as the Associated Broadcasting Corporation (ABC), has undergone numerous rebrandings throughout its history:
+TV5, originally known as the Associated Broadcasting Corporation (ABC), has changed its name several times.